vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 This amount, called the target stake, is used by the protocol to calculate the market's liquidity fee level from liquidity commitments, and trigger liquidity monitoring auctions if there's an imbalance between it and the total stake (sum of all liquidity commitments).

+### Liquidity obligation calculations
+The liquidity obligation is calculated from the liquidity commitment amount using the stake_to_ccy_siskas network parameter as:

+`liquidity_obligation_in_ccy_siskas = stake_to_ccy_siskas ⨉ liquidity_commitment`

+Note here `ccy` stands for 'currency'.
+Liquidity measure units are 'currency siskas', e.g. ETH or USD siskas.
+This is because the calculation is basically `volume ⨉ probability of trading ⨉ price of the volume` and the price of the volume is in the said currency.

+Liquidity obligation is considered to be met when the `volume ⨉ probability of trading ⨉ price of orders` of all liquidity providers, per each order book side, measured separately, is at least `liquidity_obligation_in_ccy_siskas`.

 ## Liquidity rewards
 Liquidity providers receive rewards for providing liquidity, and penalties for not upholding their commitment.